cncf/glossary/content/en/event-streaming.md

 ## What it is

-Event streaming is an approach where [microservices](/microservices/) continuously communicate to the system what they are doing.
+Event streaming is an approach where [microservices](/microservices/) continuously communicate what they are doing.
 Picture a service broadcasting everything it does to all other services.
 Each activity taken by a service is referred to as an event, hence event streaming.
 For example, the Netflix service in charge of registering user movie choices might "broadcast" an event communicating something like: "User X selected movie Y."